biati-digital/alfred-calculate-anything/README.md

 ## Changelog

+### 2.0.1
+- Fixed: Error when saving base currencies

 ### 2.0.0

 - New: Complete rewrite to be more maintainable and extendable
 - New: Added cryptocurrencies support
+- New: Actions mofidiers, you can press CMD or option to copy the value in different formats
 - New: Display exchange rate conversions in multiple currencies at once
 - New: Added new workflow updater